grzegorz-rybak/trade-enrichment-service/README.md

 Thanks to product set structure the access time complexity might be shrinked to O(N) using lookup table with strict indexing.

-The amount of the logs is high even not existing product occurs multiple times.
+The amount of the logs is high particularly when existing product occurs multiple times.